clojure-emacs/orchard/README.md

 Consult the [API documentation](https://cljdoc.org/d/cider/orchard/CURRENT) to get a better idea about the functionality that's provided.

+#### Using `enrich-classpath` for best results

+There are features that Orchard intends to provide (especially, those related to Java interaction) which need to assume a pre-existing initial classpath that already has various desirable items, such as the JDK sources, third-party sources, special jars such as `tools` (for JDK8), a given project's own Java sources... all that is a domain in itself, which is why our [enrich-classpath](https://github.com/clojure-emacs/enrich-classpath) project does it.

+For getting the most out of Orchard, it is therefore recommended/necessary to use `enrich-classpath`.
+Please refer to its installation/usage instructions.

 ## Configuration options

 So far, Orchard follows these options, which can be specified as Java system properties (which means that end users can choose to set them globally without fiddling with tooling internals):

-* `"-Dorchard.use-dynapath=false"` (default: true)
-  * if `false`, all features that currently depend on dynapath (and therefore alter the classpath) will be disabled.
-  * This is a way to avoid a number of known issues: [#103](https://github.com/clojure-emacs/orchard/issues/103), [#105](https://github.com/clojure-emacs/orchard/issues/105), [#112](https://github.com/clojure-emacs/orchard/pull/112).
-  * Note that if this option is `false`, Orchard clients will have to figure out themselves a way to e.g. fetch Java sources.
-    * It is foreseen that soon enough this will be reliably offered as a Lein plugin.
 * `"-Dorchard.initialize-cache.silent=true"` (default: `true`)
-  * if `false`, the _class info cache_ initialization may print warnings (possibly spurious ones).xx
+  * if `false`, the _class info cache_ initialization may print warnings (possibly spurious ones).

 ## History